-As my family has gone more and more grain free we’ve been eating more recipes like Grain-Free Bibimbap, Grain-Free Tortillas, Focaccia Flax Bread, and Grain-Free Sushi.
-Now I’m thrilled to have these Paleo Taco Shells (they’re even AIP Taco Shells, for those of you on the AIP Diet) from Jennifer at Predominantly Paleo to add to our list.
-You’ll never guess the ingredient she uses to make them.
+Recently, our family has been going more grain free.
+As such, we've been eating more recipes like Grain-Free Bibimbap, Grain-Free Tortillas, Focaccia Flax Bread, and Grain-Free Sushi.
+Now I'm thrilled to have these Paleo Taco Shells from Jennifer at Predominantly Paleo to add to our list.
+They're even AIP (autoimmune protocol) Taco Shells, for those of you on the AIP Diet.
+You'll never guess the ingredient she uses to make them.
 I sure wouldn't have!
 Are you going grain-free, or at least reducing grains in your diet?
 Or maybe you're on a corn-free diet?
 Then this post is for you.}

 Ever notice those big giant freaky looking banana-like creatures in the produce section?